Powerpoint Template

 Tips for Using Large-Format Poster Template

-- Create your poster presentation on blank power point slides first, making sure to label your slides with the appropriate headings and subheadings.
+- Create your poster presentation on blank PowerPoint slides first, making sure to label your slides with the appropriate headings and subheadings.

 - Use bullets to minimize the amount of text: be brief and to the point!

-- Edit the power point slides.
+- Edit the PowerPoint slides.

-- Cut text boxes from blank power point slides and paste under appropriate headings/subheadings in the large template.
+- Cut text boxes from blank PowerPoint slides and paste them under appropriate headings/subheadings in the large template.

-- You can change the text box size by clicking on it and dragging to your desired size.
+- You can change the text box size by clicking on it and dragging it to your desired size.

 - Use the following standard text sizes for the appropriate sections: